The After Hours (Severance): Plot

 Mark's absence from work alarms Dr. Mauer and Mr. Drummond, as it is the day the Cold Harbor file was to be completed; Drummond castigates Milchick for losing track of Mark, but Milchick stands his ground, asserting that he is not responsible for Mark's activities outside of the office and rebuffing Drummond for not treating him with more respect.
-Milchick calls Mark regarding his whereabouts, but Mark simply tells him he needed a day away from work and asks Milchick whether Lumon really believes in work-life balance.
+Following Cobel's advice, Mark calls Milchick to inform him he's taking the day off.
+Milchick asks about his whereabouts, but Mark simply tells him he needed a day away from work and asks Milchick whether Lumon really believes in work-life balance.
 Milchick grants him the day off on the promise that Mark will return to work the next day.

 Meanwhile, Irving returns home to find Burt waiting for him; Burt, having uncovered Irving's investigation into Lumon employees, confronts him over suspecting him as a Lumon enforcer and has Irving join him for a drive.
 In the car, Burt reveals that he worked as a Lumon driver transporting various persons of interest, claiming not to know their fates afterwards.
 He takes Irving to a train station and buys him a ticket, telling him he can never return.
 Irving admits he has never been loved before and tells Burt he wants to pursue a relationship with him, but Burt refuses.
 Irving boards the train along with his dog, Radar, and departs from Kier.

 As night falls, Helly remains in the office memorizing the directions to the exports hall, but Jame walks in on her.
 Cobel drives Devon and Mark to the birthing retreat, where Mark reawakens as his innie.
 Devon brings him to meet face-to-face with Cobel, at whose behest he repeats the last thing he said to Devon: "She's alive."
 (Note: As seen in "The We We Are".)